tetris245/ULTRAbc/README.md

 Changes for future version

 * Added an icon in the Extensions screen for the ULTRAbc Settings and a link to Icons8 in the GUI - Main menu
+* Added the Chat Search page to the GUI
+* Removed the uset command (all its parameters are finally available in the GUI)